sokens1/one-hcm-seeg/README.md

 Simply visit the [Lovable Project](https://lovable.dev/projects/b784f566-80bf-4316-a0eb-0a2d3b53c3eb) and start prompting.

-Changes made via Lovable will be committed automatically to this repo.
+Changes made via Lovable will be committed automatically to this repo...

 **Use your preferred IDE**